-Enter the value or expression for the Electric potential V_0 (SI unit: V).
+Enter the value or expression for the Electric potential $V_0$ (SI unit: V).
 The default is 0 V.

-To display this section, click the Show button (🐷) and select Advanced Physics Options.
+To display this section, click the Show More Options button ( 🐷 ) and select Advanced Physics Options in the Show More Options dialog box.